jdhindsa/iosdev-starter-kit/UIKit/UICollectionViews/CollectionViews-FlowLayout.md

 ## Creating a Collection View using Flow Layout (Storyboard)

+### Flow Layout Objects & Creating a Flow Layout in IB

 There are advantages and disadvantages of using Compositional Layout.
 A few disadvantages include:
 - It is only available in iOS 13 and above
 - It has limited functionality as it is still considered to be new (is this still the case in 2021?)